-No. by decree of Norwegian authorities, anyone entering Norway from abroad will be assigned a quarantine hotel near their entry point (border crossing or airport) by immigration authorities.
+No. By decree of Norwegian authorities, anyone entering Norway from abroad will be assigned a quarantine hotel near the airport (or in the city) by immigration authorities.
 You will be required to complete your quarantine in this hotel.

 4. What about food?